-Background: In 2007 and throughout 2008 world financial market conditions were in a depressed condition leading to significant declines in the market value of most public and private investment portfolios, including the Foundation's portfolio.
-In 2011 and 2012 another period of weak financial performance prevailed in world financial markets.
-This has exerted a significant adverse impact on the Foundations investment portfolio.
+Background: Between 2007 to 2008 world financial market conditions were in a depressed condition leading to significant declines in the market value of most public and private investment portfolios, including the Foundation's portfolio.
+Fortunately from 2011 onward the financial performance of world financial markets has improved.
+As a result, the Foundation has been able to gradually increase disbursement of funding in support of salmon conservation projects.